 - Instantiate a new account, with new storage, associated with that Wasm contract.

-This means that multiple contract instances, with different constructor arguments, can be initialized using the same Wasm code, reducing the amount of storage space needed by the Contracts module on your blockchain.
+This means that multiple contract instances, with different constructor arguments, can be initialized using the same Wasm code, reducing the amount of storage space needed by the Contracts pallet on your blockchain.

 Runtime Environment Types

 For writing contracts and interacting with the runtime, a set of types are available (e.g.